shriphani/blog/_src/posts/2015-09-30-pegasus-a-full-featured-customizable-scalable-web-crawler-in-clojure.md

 1. Async behavior using the excellent `core.async` library.
 2. Politeness - by following `nofollow` and `robots.txt` directives.
-3. A repl to inspect and alter critical routines and data-structures mid-crawl.
+3. A repl to inspect critical data-structures at crawl time.
 4. Disk-backed data structures that allow us to checkpoint and recover state.
 <!-- more -->